The Best Time to Get Your Pool Project Underway

 3. Not sealing the stone

-- The rising popularity of grey colours for the stone used around pools: “While the beige is still the leading colour of choice, the greys are slowly taking over.”
+- The rising popularity of grey colours for the stone used around pools

-- Dropdown edges are a new pool coping design that wasn’t around before
+- Dropdown edges are a new pool-coping design

 - The range of porcelain suitable for pools is more varied and popular